-As previously disclosed, on April 25, 2022, the Company received a Demand for Arbitration along with a Statement of Claim filed by Core IR with the American Arbitration Association seeking damages in the amount of approximately \$190,000.00 arising out of a marketing and consulting agreement.
+As previously disclosed in the Company's periodic reports filed with the SEC, on April 25, 2022, the Company received a Demand for Arbitration along with a Statement of Claim filed by Core IR with the American Arbitration Association seeking damages in the amount of approximately \$190,000.00 arising out of a marketing and consulting agreement.
 The Company filed its answer, affirmative defenses and counterclaims on May 16, 2022.
 By order of the arbitrator dated November 1, 2022, Core IR received permission to amend its Statement of Claim to increase its request for damages to \$257,545.63.
-The arbitration hearing commenced on March 20, 2023 and is currently continuing.
+The Company received the final decision of the Arbitrator on October 16, 2023, awarding Core IR \$461,856.15, including unpaid compensation, indemnification for legal fees and costs, prevailing party legal fees and interest (the "Award").
+The payment is required to be made within thirty days of the Award.
+The Company is currently evaluating its legal options, including commencing legal action to set aside the Award.
+The Company may or may not be able to obtain a modification/reversal of the Award.
+If the Company is not able to obtain a modification/reversal, the Company will be obligated to pay the amount of the Award.